Updated: Aug 17

 The book highlights Casa Latina’s work educating, organizing and advocating for immigrant day laborers and domestic workers.
 It is organized in chronological order from the organization’s origins to the present and hopes for the future, with a concluding section on food –a cultural tradition that immigrants hold dear, miss from their past, and recreate in their new home.
 It builds on first person narratives from founders, staff, participants, and volunteers.
 The English and Spanish side-by-side narratives allow the reader to learn from people’s stories in their own words – in their own language.
 Iribe Ramírez and Gómez’s choice to tell Casa Latina’s history through the stories and in the voices of its members highlights Casa Latina’s commitments to popular education and the role of storytelling in organizing and making change.
 For it is through their individual stories that participants “can make sense of the forces that have shaped their lives and affect their social reality.
 Because reality is collectively constructed, it is also collectively that reality can be contested and transformed” (Rivera, 1999, pp. 489, 490).
 Archival and recent photographs as well as illustrations by Alfredo Burgos provide a visual companion to the testimonies of those who have forged the organization’s more than 25 years journey.

-The foreword by the organization’s current executive director, Marcos Martínez, affirms Casa Latina’s work organizing for a better world for immigrants and workers’ rights.
-Indeed, Casa Latina’s work impacts the lives of those who benefit from its direct services and contributes to changing government policies in Seattle, but also transcends city and state limits by working alongside other giants in the struggle for immigrant and workers’ rights, such as the National Day Laborer Organizing Network (NDLON) of which it is a founding member.
+Casa Latina's journey organizing for a better world for immigrants and workers’ rights impacts the lives of those who benefit from its direct services and contributes to changing government policies in Seattle.
+It also transcends city and state limits by working alongside other giants in the struggle for immigrant and workers’ rights, such as the National Day Laborer Organizing Network (NDLON) of which it is a founding member.
 Casa Latina is also a founding member of National Domestic Workers Alliance (NDWA).

 Through the inspirational words of Hilary Stern, the reader learns about the organization’s path from its inception in 1994, when she worked with David Ayala and other founding organizers, until her planned departure in 2016.
 Having witnessed Hilary’s consistent labor for all this time permits me to say that her work is exemplary at many different levels.
 Hilary is a reflective visionary who while keeping focus on the goals for the organization, also adjusted the initial educational mission to meet the shifting needs of the community.
 Although from its inception Casa Latina focused its work on day laborers, they started organizing workers into a worker center when they realized that education was not enough to protect the rights of day laborers and that there was a need to get them off the street into a protected area where they could organize their labor better.
 Working with a consistent and admirable group of people, like David Ayala, Araceli Hernandez and Veronique Facchinelli among many others, she made her vision a reality.
 By the time Hilary left, Casa Latina had a home of its own and a team of grassroot staff members who had the experience and knowledge to steer it through its present and future.
 Sadly, not enough community-based organizations survive the departure of a founding visionary.
 Most succumb to the lack of funding, internal and external struggles, or change their mission under pressure to comply with funders’ whims.
 Not Casa Latina; not under Hilary’s tutelage.